The Santa Claus Effect Deception series by BraveHeart

 The vast majority of the Palestinian people are wise, loving and powerfully resolved towards a true and lasting peace.
 They have learned the distinction of the greater power of being FOR LOVE, PEACE, and FREEDOM versus the weaker position of being against occupation, apartheid and the wall.

 The Palestinian Government and its people lovingly and reverently protect and hold as sacred Bethlehem, the birthplace of Jesus.
-They honor with great devotion the teachings of the Christ and live in respect of all religious teachings.
+They honor with great devotion to the teachings of the Christ and live in respect of all religious teachings.
 Manger Square Bethlehem, with the Church of Nativity on one side of the square and a Muslim Mosque on the other, is a shining example of an intention to respectfully co-exist.

 During the globally broadcast music concerts from and for Bethlehem, we featured a video that showed how all of the major spiritual teachings showed the common message of being loving, towards the self and others.
 There was never, at any time an implied or specific request, by any authority figure working with us, to sensor this universal message.